Edit on GitHub

 • Release the PUSH SW2 button.

+2. The Arduino IDE builds from the provided source code and uploads the generated binary file.
 The OpenCR Arduino board manager does not support ARM based processors such as Raspberry Pi or Jetson Nano.

 WARNING